mcraiha/spine-unity-docs/Spine-Unity-YieldInstructions.md

 ## A note on Execution Order
+//TODO: ILLUSTRATION OF EXECUTION ORDER RELEVANT TO THE ABOVE YIELD INSTRUCTIONS GOES HERE

 At their core, these yield instructions yield `null` to the coroutine system.
 This means they check pausing and continuing execution AFTER MonoBehaviour Update and BEFORE MonoBehaviour LateUpdate.
 See more information in Unity's documentation: https://docs.unity3d.com/Manual/ExecutionOrder.html